ayushisharma040/ResQForce/README.md

 ## 📞 Support

-For support, email saurabhsinghania111@gmail.com  , developed by Saurabh
+For support, email ayushianjana2004@gmail.com  , developed by Ayushi

 ---